Seek Returns logo

 GDS currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-ASML vs. GDS: A comparison of their Dividend Yield against their respective Semiconductors and Information Technology Services industry benchmarks.
+ASML vs. GDS: A comparison of their Dividend Yield (TTM) against their respective Semiconductors & Semiconductor Equipment and IT Services industry benchmarks.

 ASML